 3. Grip the end of the pin and turn to start forming a loop.

 4. Bring the end all the way around to close the loop.

 Wrapped loops are more difficult to master but they are useful when you want to make sure there is no gap in the loop.
 This can be important if you are looping on to a fine material that might come through the gap.
 Follow the step by step instructions below or watch our HOW-TO VIDEOto learn how to create loops on your pins.

 You will need: Round nose pliers, flat nose pliers and cutter pliers

-1. Don't cut your headpin or eyepin as you will need a long 'tail' to create your wrap.
+1. Straighten the pin.
+Don't cut your headpin or eyepin as you will need a long 'tail' to create your wrap.
 Bend it at a 90 degree angle a few millimetres above your beads.

 2. Bring the end around into a loop until it crosses back over the pin.

 3. Grip the loop in some flat or snipe nose pliers and grip the end in your round nose pliers.
 Start to wrap the end around the base of the pin.

 4. Wrap around approx 3 times or until you have covered the visible base of the pin.